 - You should read the 'Participant Information' provided to you.
 You may want to discuss the information with your family, friends or doctor.

 - You may ask your cancer doctor, the research nurse or the researcher any questions you may have about the study.
-Here is a list of questions you may wish to ask.

 - You will need to provide 'informed consent' to join the study.

 - Please follow the instructions and directions you have been given for the study.
 This ensures that the information and results that are collected from you are as accurate and reliable as possible.
 This may include attending your appointments, taking prescribed medicines and completing questionnaires and other paperwork.

 - You may need to complete more tests and paperwork than you would normally expect.
 This is because we are monitoring your health and wellbeing while you are participating in the study.